 Configuring Your AudioMoth

-Before using the companion app, the AudioMoth needs to be configured so that it has the desired recording settings.
+Before using the Companion app, the AudioMoth needs to be configured before fieldwork so that it has the desired recording settings.
 This document will go over the different tools available on the configuration app.

 Important note: your AudioMoth must be on the most recent firmware in order to be used with the Companion app.
 If you have not updated your firmware in a while, check out this article that explains how to download the most recent firmware.

 Before the AudioMoth can be configured, the AudioMoth Configuration App needs to be downloaded to your computer.
-It is the first app that appears on the Open Acoustics Devices Desktop Apps page:
+It is the first app that appears on the Open Acoustic Devices Desktop Apps page: